 From inception, our operations have been funded primarily through the sales of our common stock, as well as from the issuance of convertible debt, research and clinical grants, and product revenue generated by the sale of our Argus II System.
-During the years ended December 31, 2016 and 2015 and the six months ended June 30, 2017, we funded our business primarily through:
+During the years ended December 31, 2016 and 2015 and the nine months ended September 30, 2017, we funded our business primarily through:

-- Revenue of \$3.2 million in the first six months of 2017, and \$4.0 million and \$8.9 million in fiscal years 2016 and 2015, respectively, generated by sales of our Argus II System, - Issuance of common stock in our Rights Offering in June 2016, which generated net proceeds of \$19.5 million after offering expenses, - Issuance of common stock and warrants in our Rights Offering in March 2017, which generated net proceeds of \$19.7 million after offering expenses.
+- Revenue of \$4.9 million in the first nine months of 2017, and \$4.0 million and \$8.9 million in fiscal years 2016 and 2015, respectively, generated by sales of our Argus II System, - Issuance of common stock in our Rights Offering in June 2016, which generated net proceeds of \$19.5 million after offering expenses, - Issuance of common stock and warrants in our Rights Offering in March 2017, which generated net proceeds of \$19.7 million after offering expenses.

 Our financial statements have been presented on the basis that our business is a going concern, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
 We are subject to the risks and uncertainties associated with a business with one product line and limited commercial product revenues, including limitations on our operating capital resources and uncertain demand for our products.
 We have incurred operating losses and negative operating cash flows since inception, and we expect to continue to incur operating losses and negative operating cash flows for at least the next few years, as a result of which, management has concluded that there is substantial doubt about the Company's ability to continue as a going concern.
-The Company's independent registered public accounting firm, in its report on the Company's 2016 consolidated financial statements, has also raised substantial doubt about the Company's ability to continue as a going concern.
+The Company's ability to continue as a going concern.